Managing #mould. It’s everywhere, so how?

 - Make sure you use the extractor fan every time you cook.
 If you don’t have one, then open windows to all for cross-ventilation

 - Open your windows and doors!
-IT can take as few as TWO MINUTES to exchange the air in your home.
-Do a lap – open every single door and window.
-Wait a minute.
-Then close up again if you want to.
+It can take as few as TWO MINUTES to exchange the air in your home.
 It is essential to do this as often as possible – at least 6 times day

 - Consider a dehumidifier (especially if your extractor fans vent to the ceiling void, and not outside)